Defining Rules in Makefile

 A simple example is given below where you define a rule to make your target hello from three other files.

-NOTE: In this example you would have to give rules to make all object files also from the source files
+NOTE − In this example, you would have to give rules to make all object files from the source files.

-A make will terminate if any command returns a failure status.
-That's why you see rules like:
+make will terminate if any command returns a failure status.
+That's why you see rules like −

-Make will echo the commands, after macro substition to show you what's happening as it happens.
+make echoes the commands, after macro substitution to show you what is happening as it happens.
 Sometimes you might want to turn that off.
-For example:
+For example −

 People have come to expect certain targets in Makefiles.
-You should always browse first, but it's reasonable to expect that the targets all (or just make), install, and clean will be found.
+You should always browse first.
+However, is reasonable to expect that the targets all (or just make), install, and clean is found.

-make all - hould compile everything so that you can do local testing before installing things.
+make all − It compiles everything so that you can do local testing before installing applications.

-make install - should install things in the right places.
+make install − It installs applications at right places.
 But watch out that things are installed in the right place for your system.

-make clean - should clean things up.
-Get rid of the executables, any temporary files, object files, etc.
+make clean − It clean applications up, gets rid of the executables, any temporary files, object files, etc.